vlitejs/vlite/README.md

 ### Initialization

-Import `vLitejs` styleheet and the JavaScript library as an ES6 modules.
+Import vLitejs styleheet and the JavaScript library as an ES6 modules.

 ```javascript
 import 'vlitejs/dist/vlite.css';
 import Vlitejs from 'vlitejs';
 ```

-The `Vlitejs` constructor accepts the following parameters:
+The vLitejs constructor accepts the following parameters:

 | Arguments |         Type          | Default | Description                                                      |
 | --------- | :-------------------: | :-----: | ---------------------------------------------------------------- |